Racetrack Playa: Geography

+A thorough system was put up for the investigation of Racetrack Playa's rock movement, including a weather station near the playa, time-lapse cameras centered on the southeast corner, and 15 GPS-equipped boulders on the surface.
+The researchers went to the location for maintenance and data retrieval 5-8 times per year.
+From November to March each year, the time-lapse camera recorded hourly conditions.

+Interwoof GPS loggers were installed in limestone blocks northeast of natural stones and captured GPS and temperature data every 60 minutes.
+They began recording constantly at one-second intervals after being triggered.

 The Racetrack Playa is 1132 m above sea level, and 2.8 mi long (north-south) by 1.3 mi wide (east-west).
 The playa is exceptionally flat and level with the northern end being only 1.5 in higher than the southern.
 This occurrence is due to major influx of fine-grained sediment that accumulates at the north end.
 The highest point surrounding the Racetrack is the 5678 ft high Ubehebe Peak, rising 1964 ft above the lakebed 0.85 mi to the west.

 The playa is in the small Racetrack Valley endorheic basin between the Cottonwood Mountains on the east and Nelson Range to the west.
 During periods of heavy rain, water washes down from the surrounding mountains draining into the playa, forming a shallow, short-lived endorheic lake.
 Under the hot desert sun, the thin veneer of water quickly evaporates leaving behind a surface layer of soft slick mud.
 As the mud dries, it shrinks and cracks into a mosaic pattern of interlocking polygons.

 The shape of the shallow hydrocarbon lake Ontario Lacus on Saturn's moon Titan has been compared to that of Racetrack Playa.